Background

 Mothers who don't allow the child to develop boundaries, to separate, to individually, because they have abandonment anxiety and the child is there to cater to their needs, to reduce their anxiety.
 The child is a kind of anti-anxiety medication and anxiolytic.

 These kind of mothers, the child cannot develop the skill of paying attention, because he doesn't have a focus of attention.
 The mother is rejecting it or she is not there, or she treats him as an object, not as a person.
-And so he doesn't learn to pay attention and his attention is all over the place, wanders in his attention deficit.

 And he cut, he doesn't have long enough interactions with the mother.
 She's cold, she's detached, she just walks away, she creates object inconstancy by her frequent absences.

-So he doesn't learn to develop an attention span, even when he does have attention, when he does show attention.
-This is very brief attention.
+The mother never teaches him to pay long term attention to anything.
 Social media are doing the same to us, by the way, they're reducing our attention span, advertising, and even television.
 This kind of media, they are destroying our ability to focus, to have long term attention span, and they induce attention deficits that is backed by many studies.

 And so the child compensates for this by becoming hyperactive.